For free nutrition information and advice, email Pat McKay

 What are the negative effects?
 I believe that carnivores cannot maintain long term production of the quantity of amylase enzyme necessary to properly digest and utilize the carbohydrates.
 In addition, the proteins in grains are less digestive than animal proteins.
 As a result, the immune system becomes irritated and weakened by the invasion of foreign, non-nutritive protein and carbohydrate particles.
 Allergies and other chronic immune problems may develop.
 The pet’s pancreas will do its best to keep up with the demand for amylase.
 What does this pancreatic stress do over a long time?
 I don’t know, but it cannot be good.
 I suspect that dental calculus may be another problem promoted by grain consumption.

-Pat McKay: No grains are to be fed to your dog under any circumstances, and that includes all dog biscuits and dog treats of any kind that are prepared with grain.
+Pat McKay: No grains are to be fed to your animal under any circumstances, and that includes all dog biscuits and dog treats of any kind that are prepared with grain.